SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Disabled focus branch 'No. 1 Flying Training School'
  - Removed +0.5% recruitable population from focus 'Populate or Perish'
  - Removed +1.0% recruitable population from focus 'Recruitment Drive'
- - Focus 'Owen Gun' Ahead of Time bonus: 2 years->1 year
- - Focus 'Second Australian Imperial Force' does not increase permitted conscription level
+ - Focus 'Second Australian Imperial Force' no longer increases permitted conscription level

 #### Germany
  - Focus 'Expanding the Luftwaffe' now adds or extends spirit 'Mobilizing for the Battle of Britain' for 3 years, granting: